GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 - The [oxd UMA APIs](./api/index.md#uma-2-authorization) can be used to send a user to an UMA Authorization Server (AS) for access management policy enforcement, for example to centrally manage which people (or software clients) can access which web pages and APIs.

 Learn more in the [oxd API section](./api/index.md) of the documentation.

-!!!
-Note
-    View supported OpenID Connect Providers and UMA Authorization Servers [below](#supported-openid-providers-op).

 ## Native Libraries
-oxd native client libraries provide simple and flexible access to the oxd OpenID Connect and UMA authentication and authorization APIs.
+oxd native client libraries provide simple and flexible access to the oxd APIs.

 **Languages**: